 - Foreign key represents data that refers to the primary key of another table

 disputes table (a foreign key) to the id column of the

 charges table (a primary key).

-There are many opportunities to join multiple tables together, depending on the data you’re wanting to report on.
-The rest of our Sigma documentation illustrates commonly used joins between tables, though the flexibility of our schema allows for many different combinations.
+Stripe Sigma provides many opportunities to join multiple tables together, depending on the data you’re wanting to report on.
+The rest of our Stripe Sigma documentation illustrates commonly used joins between tables, though the flexibility of our schema allows for many different combinations.
 For example, the balance transaction query from earlier can be modified to join with the

 refunds table to provide further information.

 select date_format(date_trunc('day', balance_transactions.created), '%Y-%m-%d') as day, balance_transactions.amount, balance_transactions.currency, balance_transactions.source_id, refunds.charge_id from balance_transactions inner join refunds -- Joining these tables to retrieve additional information on balance_transactions.source_id=refunds.id where balance_transactions.type = 'refund' order by day desc limit 5